 By about 1818 Ngāpuhi had significant numbers of muskets, and in 1821 the chief Hongi Hika returned from overseas with hundreds more.
 Over the next six years Ngāpuhi attacked and defeated Ngāti Pāoa, Ngāti Maru, Waikato, Te Arawa and Ngāti Whātua.
 In 1827 Hongi was shot in a battle.
 He died the following year from his injuries.
 After his death Ngāpuhi had less military impact.

 In 1821 Waikato tribes expelled Ngāti Toa chief Te Rauparaha from Kāwhia after intertribal fighting.
 Waikato, led by Te Wherowhero, then attacked Ngāti Toa in Taranaki.
 In 1824 Waikato and Ngāti Tūwharetoa defeated Ngāti Kahungunu at Napier, and in 1826 Waikato invaded Taranaki, forcing some groups to move south.
 Waikato attacked Taranaki tribes again in the early 1830s.

-Waikato ended the wars successfully.
-They defended their lands against northern invaders, and expelled other tribes.
+Waikato had successfully defended their lands against northern invaders, and expelled other tribes.

 Ngāti Toa allies Ngāti Mutunga and Ngāti Tama invaded the Chatham Islands in 1835.
-They conquered the Moriori and also fought each other.
+They conquered the Moriori but also fought each other.